hyperledger-archives/iroha/docs/source/guides/deployment.rst

 |               | used by peer to sign the blocks                                 |
 +---------------+-----------------------------------------------------------------+

+..
+Attention:: Specifying a new genesis block using `--genesis_block` with blocks already present in ledger requires `--overwrite_ledger` flag to be set.
+The daemon will fail otherwise.

 An example of shell command, running Iroha daemon is

 .. code-block:: shell